Hiking

 July 24 – Last Day!
 With just 4 miles back to the car we started our day just at sunrise and it was lovely.
 The last leg was down (and sometimes up and then back down again) the Escarpment trail.
 If you were to only do one trail I’d choose this one.
 With sweeping views of the lake and river running mostly along the cliffside it’s just beautiful.
 We made it back to our cars fairly quickly and said our goodbyes.
 Until next time friends.

-Dogs, HIking, Travel
+Dogs, Hiking, Travel

 Devil’s Lake